 Along with her co-author, Susanna Paasonen, professor of media studies at the University of Turku, she recently published Who’s laughing now?
-Feminist tactics in social media (MIT Press).
+Feminist tactics in social media External link, opens in new window.
+(MIT Press).
 The book examines feminist resistance tactics in social media that use humour in a range of ways, to deal with and counteract sexism and harassment such as “slut shaming” or unwanted dick pics.

 “We examine tactics that encompass everything from irony and parody to mockery and ridicule, and establish that feminist humour is easygoing, playful and also has a high level of seriousness,” says Jenny Sundén.